JanHerca/urantiapedia/input/markdown/en/Innerface/Vol12/Innerface_vol12_2.md

 When the Son of Man has finished his work on earth, there shall be poured out upon all flesh the living Spirit of Truth.
 Those who receive this spirit shall never know spiritual thirst."
 (1795)

-"And when the Father shall approve, I will pour out the Spirit of Truth upon all flesh.
+“And when the Father shall approve, I will pour out the Spirit of Truth upon all flesh.
 Already is my Father's spirit in your hearts, and when this day shall come, you will also have me with you even as you now have the Father.
 This new gift is the spirit of living truth.
 The unbelievers will not at first listen to the teachings of this spirit, but the sons of light will all receive him gladly and with a whole heart.
 And you shall know this spirit when he comes even as you have known me, and you will receive this gift in your hearts, and he will abide with you.
 You thus perceive that I am not going to leave you without help and guidance.
 I will not leave you desolate.
 Today I can be with you only in person.
 In the times to come I will be with you and all other men who desire my presence, wherever you may be, and with each of you at the same time.
-Do you not discern that it is better for me to go away; that I leave you in the flesh so that I may the better and the more fully be with you in the spirit?"
+Do you not discern that it is better for me to go away; that I leave you in the flesh so that I may the better and the more fully be with you in the spirit?”
 (1948)

 Love, unselfishness, must undergo a constant and living re-adaptive interpretation of relationships in accordance with the leading of the Spirit of Truth.
 Love must thereby grasp the ever-changing and enlarging concepts of the highest cosmic good of the individual who is loved.
 And then love goes on to strike this same attitude concerning all other individuals who could possibly be influenced by the growing and living relationship of one spirit-led mortal's love for other citizens of the universe.
 And this entire living adaptation of love must be effected in the light of both the environment of present evil and the eternal goal of the perfection of divine destiny.
 (1950)

 And so must we clearly recognize that neither the golden rule nor the teaching of non-resistance can ever be properly understood as dogmas or precepts.
 They can only be comprehended by living them, by realizing their meanings in the living interpretation of the Spirit of Truth, who directs the loving contact of one human being with another.

-"I have yet much to say to you, but you cannot stand any more just now.
+“I have yet much to say to you, but you cannot stand any more just now.
 Albeit, when he, the Spirit of Truth, comes, he shall eventually guide you into all truth as you pass through the many abodes in my Father's universe.
 This spirit will not speak of himself, but he will declare to you that which the Father has revealed to the Son, and he will even show you things to come; he will glorify me even as I have glorified my Father.
 This spirit comes forth from me, and he will reveal my truth to you.
-Everything which the Father has in this domain is now mine; wherefore did I say that this new teacher would take of that which is mine and reveal it to you."
+Everything which the Father has in this domain is now mine; wherefore did I say that this new teacher would take of that which is mine and reveal it to you.”
 (1951)

-"The Father sent me into this world, but only a few of you have chosen fully to receive me.
+“The Father sent me into this world, but only a few of you have chosen fully to receive me.
 I will pour out my spirit upon all flesh, but all men will not choose to receive this new teacher as the guide and counselor of the soul.
 But as many as do receive him shall be enlightened, cleansed, and comforted.
-And this Spirit of Truth will become in them a well of living water springing up into eternal life."
+And this Spirit of Truth will become in them a well of living water springing up into eternal life.”
 (1954)

-"If you will be taught by the Spirit of Truth, never will there be conflict between the requirements of citizenship on earth and sonship in heaven unless the temporal rulers presume to require of you the homage and worship which belong only to God."
+“If you will be taught by the Spirit of Truth, never will there be conflict between the requirements of citizenship on earth and sonship in heaven unless the temporal rulers presume to require of you the homage and worship which belong only to God.”
 (1956)

-"Then shall the Spirit of Truth lead each of you abroad to labor for the extension of the kingdom.
+“Then shall the Spirit of Truth lead each of you abroad to labor for the extension of the kingdom.
 Many changes have come over you since that day...when you first set out to follow me; but many more must come before you will be able to see the vision of a brotherhood in which gentile sits alongside Jew in fraternal association.
-But go on with your urge to win your Jewish brethren until you are fully satisfied and then turn with power to the gentiles."
+But go on with your urge to win your Jewish brethren until you are fully satisfied and then turn with power to the gentiles.”
 (1957)

-"I have taught you much by word of mouth, and I have lived my life among you.
+“I have taught you much by word of mouth, and I have lived my life among you.
 I have done all that can be done to enlighten your minds and liberate your souls, and what you have not been able to get from my teachings and my life, you must now prepare to acquire at the hand of that master of all teachers--actual experience.
 And in all of this new experience which now awaits you, I will go before you and the Spirit of Truth shall be with you.
-Fear not; that which you now fail to comprehend, the new teacher, when he has come, will reveal to you throughout the remainder of your life on earth and on through your training in the eternal ages."
+Fear not; that which you now fail to comprehend, the new teacher, when he has come, will reveal to you throughout the remainder of your life on earth and on through your training in the eternal ages.”
 (1961)

 Bestowal of the Spirit of Truth at Pentecost: